Haliburton hits winning 3, scores 43 as Pacers beat Heat - NewsBreak

 The Heat rallied from a 12-point deficit early in the fourth quarter and tied it at 108 on Tyler Herro’s 3-pointer with 10 seconds left.

-Haliburton took the inbounds pass, then dribbled to his left and took an uncontested shot several feet behind the 3-point line.

-“Coaches drew up a good play and trusted me to make the shot,” Haliburton said.
-“That’s my job, to help us win games.
-It’s just exciting to share this moment with my teammates.”

-Buddy Hield finished with 21 points — all on 3-pointers — and Jalen Smith had 14 points and 11 rebounds for the Pacers.
+Buddy Hield finished with 21 points and Jalen Smith had 14 points and 11 rebounds for the Pacers.

-“Great players find a way to get that shot off,” Pacers coach Rick Carlisle said of Haliburton’s winner.
-“He made a move that created a pocket of space and allowed him to get his feet set.
-I was standing right behind it and it looked good all the way.”

-Haliburton’s week started with Knicks analyst Wally Szczerbiak, working for MSG Network, calling the Pacers guard “Mr. Supposed Wannabe Fake All-Star.”
-Szczerbiak later apologized for the comment.
-Haliburton has been on a tear since.
-He’s averaging 38 points in the two games since Szczerbiak’s line, with 16 3-pointers in those contests.

 Indiana led 100-88 after a 16-4 spurt early in the fourth quarter.
 Haliburton’s jumper with 6:03 left capped the run.